 When the temperature is high, your puppies need to drink more to replenish the amount of water they sweat off.

-Over-hydration happens when you put too much in your pet’s water bowl and your puppy drinks uncontrollably.
+Overhydration happens when you put too much in your pet’s water bowl, and your puppy drinks uncontrollably.
 Also known as water intoxication, overhydration causes the imbalance of electrolytes in the dog’s body.

-It may also happen when our pups go swimming or playing in water and take in, unintentionally, excessive water.
+It may also happen when our pups go swimming or play in the water and take in, unintentionally, excessive water.

 Too much water intake can affect our dog’s health and cause them to get sick.